huzeyann/ncut_pytorch/docs/docs/tutorials/channel_tracing.md

 .ct-img img{max-width:100%; height:auto; display:block; margin:8px auto;}
 </style>

-## Brief Explanations
+## Methodology

-Assume you already have differentiable soft cluster scores for every pixel (or patch) from k-way N-cut.
-To trace which feature channels are most responsible for a target cluster:
+To trace which feature channels are most responsible for a specific cluster, we follow these steps:

-1. Pick a target cluster and build a hard region mask by assigning each pixel to the cluster with the highest soft score.
+1. **Cluster Assignment**: Perform k-way NCUT to obtain soft cluster scores and assign each pixel to a cluster (hard assignment).
-2. Define a single scalar objective that becomes larger when those masked pixels are scored more confidently as the target cluster; a simple choice is the average absolute cluster score over the masked pixels.
+2. **Objective Definition**: Define a scalar objective for a target cluster.
+A common choice is the average absolute cluster score for pixels assigned to that cluster.
-3. Backpropagate this objective to the input features so that every pixel-channel gets a gradient indicating how increasing that channel would increase the cluster confidence on its own region.
+3. **Backpropagation**: Backpropagate this objective to the input features.
+This yields a gradient map indicating how each channel at each pixel affects the confidence of the target cluster.
-4. Aggregate the gradients within the masked region by averaging across pixels, resulting in one value per channel.
+4. **Aggregation**: Aggregate the gradients within the target cluster's region (e.g., by averaging) to obtain a single importance score per channel.
-5. Rank channels by the magnitude of these aggregated gradients.
-The largest values indicate channels that most strongly support the target cluster on its region.
-Select the top-1 (or top-k) as the most influential.

-Practical notes: ensure the feature tensor requires gradients and that the N-cut pipeline is configured to propagate gradients.
-Clear feature gradients between clusters, and retain the computation graph if you need to compute attributions for multiple clusters from the same forward pass.
+5. **Ranking**: Rank channels by their importance scores to identify the most influential ones.

+**Note**: Ensure that your feature tensor requires gradients (`requires_grad=True`) and that `Ncut` is initialized with `track_grad=True`.

-## Minimal Setup
+## Implementation Details

-Below is an end-to-end minimal flow.
-Bring your own image feature extractor (e.g., DINO).
-The only requirements are: a feature tensor with shape `(num_pixels, num_channels)` and enabling gradients on it.
+### Setup and Feature Extraction

+First, we set up the environment and define helpers for feature extraction.

 ```python
 from einops import rearrange